1969 Univox Les Paul

 When Denis first showed me and a mutual friend the guitar, we were blown away.
-What a unique guitar.
-Denis was not a guitar player, and subsequently gave the guitar to our mutual friend who lived in the same apartment at the time.
-So many memories of hanging out with Denis and with this guitar.
+What a unique looking guitar.
+Denis was not a guitar player, and subsequently gave the guitar to our mutual friend.

 Even though our friend now had posession she would forever be known as Denis' guitar.
 Tragically, Denis committed suicide a few years later, making this guitar all the more meaningful for those of us who knew Denis and the story behind this guitar.

-Over the years, my friend and I would take her out of the case every now and then to share with others and people were always amazed by her looks.
-Stunning indeed.
+Over the years, my friend and I would take her out of the case every now and then to share with others and people were always amazed by her "far out" looks.

 In 1989, my friend who originally received the guitar from Denis, lost the guitar in an oversees move.

-Fastforward to 2014, and I came across her on eBay.
+Fastforward twenty five years to 2014, and I came across her on eBay.
 I made sure that this time she would never leave again.
 She is still and will always be Denis' guitar.

 May Denis R.I.P.